 At the beginning of 2016, with global demand falling, discord among key producers resulted in a worldwide oil surplus, lowering prices to levels unseen since 2003.
-For those focused on commodities trading through reputable online brokers like UFX.com, sudden and significant falls in crude oil prices represent excellent opportunities to take up short positions on this volatile asset.
+For those focused on commodities trading through reputable online brokers, sudden and significant falls in crude oil prices represent excellent opportunities to take up short positions on this volatile asset.

 Speculation is another important factor supporting recent oil price evolution — especially after the deal reached in Vienna last November to cut production.
 According to the International Energy Agency (IEA), OPEC members have now achieved 91% baseline compliance, bringing production to 32 million barrels per day.
 OPEC might even be ready to extend its agreement beyond June to rebalance the overall market situation, since the initial agreement has not yet delivered the expected results.